Vaida12345/waifuExtension/README.md

 ## Privacy
 This app works completely offline and requires no internet connection.
 Nothing is collected or stored, expect for:
 - Your settings stored in its [containter](https://developer.apple.com/documentation/foundation/1413045-nshomedirectory/).
-- Temp images in during comparison.
-(These files will be deleted when the windows is closed.)
-- Temp images during processing in its container, the existance would only last for three lines of code, after which it is deleted.
+- Temp images during processing in its [containter](https://developer.apple.com/documentation/foundation/1413045-nshomedirectory/), the existance would only last for three lines of code, after which it is deleted.
-- Output files and logs (if you turn on "enable log" or "enable dev" in preference) in its output path.

 If the app crashes, please choose not to share crash log with Apple.

 ## Models
-The models where obtained from [waifu2x-caffe](https://github.com/lltcggie/waifu2x-caffe), and translated to coreML via [coremltools](https://github.com/apple/coremltools).
+The waifu2x models where obtained from [waifu2x-caffe](https://github.com/lltcggie/waifu2x-caffe), and translated to coreML via [coremltools](https://github.com/apple/coremltools).

 Other models are:
  - [dain-ncnn-vulkan](https://github.com/nihui/dain-ncnn-vulkan)